Skip to content

 Inditex has added a NaviLens code on its garment labels, next to the QR that was already there.
 The code replaces nothing: it coexists with the QR and with the usual visual information, and adds an accessibility layer for anyone who needs it.

-With the NaviLens app on their phone, customers don't need to aim precisely: the code is detected from several metres away, at an angle and in motion.
-Once detected, the phone reads the product information — description, colour, size and price — out loud, in the language the device is set to.
+With the NaviLens app on their phone, customers don't need to aim precisely: the code is detected from several yards away, at an angle and in motion.
+Once detected, the phone reads the product information—description, color, size and price—out loud, in the language the device is set to.

 The project has been developed in collaboration with Grupo Social ONCE, whose involvement was key to validating and refining the real in-store shopping experience with blind and low-vision users.